 The very limited outcrop and agricultural land use limits surface exploration to seasonal soil sampling.
 In this environment, mobile metal ion (partial) analysis of soil samples is proposed for future soil surveys to define geochemical anomalism across the tenure.
 Historical soil sampling open file results are available for the south eastern corner of the tenure and this data will be reviewed in conjunction with drilling data.

 Traka conducted a detailed aeromagnetic survey and a ground EM survey in 2010, defining a number of EM anomalies as illustrated in the figures below.
 Historical drilling has targeted these anomalies and a review of drill logs and available drill core will highlight whether coincident magnetic and electromagnetic anomalies have been adequately investigated.
-Reinterpretation of these historical geophysical surveys will assist with depth targeting for Aurora’s ongoing exploration.
+Reinterpretation of these historical geophysical surveys will assist with depth targeting for Anax's ongoing exploration.

 Traka Resources’ Detailed Aeromagnetics and Moving Loop TEM Survey Anomalies, 2010